-I am a fan of changing a dog’s behavior through positive reinforcement, rather than relying on devices for anti-barking.
+I am a fan of changing a dog’s behavior through positive reinforcement, and not only using deterrents for anti-barking.

 So I’ve been digging around for some books on the subject.
 Nor surprisingly, there aren’t too many books solely focused on controlling excessive dog barking.